Act-Voyager/Act2/DESIGN.md

 The following are the only constraints imposed when writing code for Act2:

-* any business logic MUST be performed by and through entities
+* any business logic MUST be performed by and through entities in the *domain layer*
-* you are not allowed to change the database schema (this rule will actually be enforced until the old Act instance running on `mod_perl` has been shut down)
+* no changes are allowed to the legacy database schema (this rule will actually be enforced until the legacy Act application running on `mod_perl` has been shut down)

 ## Naming conventions and namespaces

+All the elements described below are part of the *domain layer*.

 ### Act::Interface::